 - Copies of the English and Spanish flier and notices were sent to all jurisdictional libraries. - A new webpage was created on wmata.com/hearings to include information about the proposal and how customers could provide feedback.
 The webpage was also professionally translated into Spanish and contained pdf filers in Amharic, Chinese, French, Korean and Vietnamese.
-The webpages in English and Spanish generated over 1,075 page views and of those nearly 90% were unique visitors. - Various media outlets and blogs, including WUSA 9, NBC4, FOX5, WTOP and the Washington Post covered the proposal and public hearing. - Social media (Facebook, Twitter) was used to post information about the parking changes. - Facebook: over 1,260 people reached across one post and 63 engagements - Twitter: over 42,900 impressions and over 630 engagements across 5 @wmata tweets
+The webpages in English and Spanish generated over 1,075 views and of those nearly 90% were unique visitors. - Various media outlets, including WAMU and WTOP, covered the proposal and public hearing. - Social media (Facebook, Twitter) was used to post information about the parking changes. - Facebook: over 1,260 people reached across one post and 63 engagements - Twitter: over 42,900 impressions and over 630 engagements across 5 @wmata tweets